Skip to main content

 • be responsible for ensuring this policy is publicised and implemented

-• seek advice from the Manual Handling team where new services or service models are developed, or where new systems and tasks are introduced, in order that workplace planning and design with regard to the elimination of manual handling hazards can be considered at an early stage
+• seek advice from the Manual Handling team where new services or service models are developed, or where new systems and tasks are introduced, in order that workplace planning and design regarding the elimination of manual handling hazards can be considered at an early stage

 • make available adequate resources to meet the needs outlined within this policy